sbradley7777/emacs.d/TROUBLESHOOTING.md

 This test will:
 - ✅ Show exactly which modules are failing and why
-- ✅ Verify your Emacs version and feature compatibility
+- ✅ Verify you're using Emacs 30.2+ as required
 - ✅ Display detailed timing and loading information
-- ✅ Distinguish between real errors and expected version-related warnings
+- ✅ Distinguish between real errors and informational messages

 **Manual testing commands**:
 ```bash